 The propensity score matching is conducted to ensure that the treated and control groups are similar with respect to baseline covariates.
 The matching algorithm for all treatment variables is the 10th nearest neighbour with the exception of informal job which is matched with Kernel propensity score matching.
 The individuals off-support are less than 10 in all the treatments considered.
 After the matching, the balance of the covariates is assessed.
 Table 3 shows the standardised mean and median bias.
-For the unconditional employment, both biases are below 3.
+For unconditional employment, both biases are below 3.
 This is also the case for permanent, informal and formal employment.
 The biases are above 3 for only the seasonal or casual job however it is still low.
-Table 4 shows the standardised mean and median bias is below 3 for most of the treatments in the sub-sample of women.
+Table 4 shows the standardised mean and median bias for the sub-samples of women and men.
+The bias is below 3 for most of the treatments in the sub-sample of women.
 For men, the bias is a little higher but is still below 3 for unconditional employment and informal job and below 5 for getting a temporary job.